asheshh-lal/Scouting/Scouting_app/Technical_overview.md

 The cosine simiarity ranges from -1 to 1 where 1 indicates the vectors are identical, 0 indicates the verctors have no similarity and -1 indicates that the vectors are totally opposite.

 Similarly, here we have calculated the cosine similarty of a group of players with the selected players and returned the top 10 players.

-Sure, here is the corrected version of your text with grammatical and stylistic improvements:

 ### Optimizing the Process through K-Means Clustering